ISS/SCAS and BLB&G Webinar: Protecting Securities Fraud Recoveries from Expiring Under the Statute of Repose

 December 5, 2017

-Click here for the Law360 article, "Best Practices For Protecting Securities Fraud Recoveries From Expiring Under The Statute Of Repose," authored by BLB&G partners Blair Nicholas and Dave Kaplan.
+Click here for the Law360 article, "Best Practices For Protecting Securities Fraud Recoveries From Expiring Under The Statute Of Repose," principally authored by BLB&G partner Dave Kaplan.

 About the Supreme Court's Decision in CalPERS v ANZ Securities